hoang0203/AI-powered-BTC-trading/README.md

 3. Access the Airflow webserver at `http://localhost:8080` and trigger the DAG manually.

 4. Use file: ./airflow/dags/plugins/check_recommendation.ipynb to see the latest result

+## Contact me
+If you have any question, kindly contect me via email: phanhuyhoang@gmail.com